-I have used the following syllabbus for a lecture and seminar on
+I have used the following syllabus for a lecture and an accompanying

-(digital) public sphere and do think it is crucial for the development
+seminar on (digital) public sphere and do think it is crucial for the

-of the general intellect and the academic culture of higher education
+development of the general intellect and the academic culture of higher

-that our students read texts by Habermas etc. that are not as easily
+education that our students read texts by Habermas etc. that are not as

-consumable as hot dogs, otherwise we end up with a fast brain food
+easily consumable as hot dogs, otherwise we may end up with a fast brain

-higher education culture, which is probably already much too advanced...
+food-higher education culture, which is probably already much too

 1) Thompson, John B. 1995.
 The media and modernity.
 Cambridge: Polity